biobakery/baqlava/readme.md

 ## BAQLaVa V0.2

 This is a very prelimiary version of the Bioinformatic Application of Quantification and Labeling of Viral Taxonomy (BAQLaVa).

+## Database requirements

+BAQLaVa requires two input databases: 1) a bowtie2-formatted nucleotide sequence database and 2) aa DIAMOND-formatted protein sequence database.
+The workign versions are located here:

+    ```
+    /n/holystore01/LABS/huttenhower_lab/Users/jjensen/baqlava/run/nucleotide_database_smallGVD/
+    /n/holystore01/LABS/huttenhower_lab/Users/jjensen/baqlava/run/protein_database/
+    ```

 To run, your reads should be in a single fastq or fasta file (cat paired reads together into one file as needed).

 First, load the most recent version of biobakery workflows:
   ```